1,000+ Opportunities

 Ocean State Charities Updates Ocean State Charities Trust Announces Change in Leadership Marisa Albanese – Executive Director 1005 Main Street, Suite 2123, 1st Floor Your ticket for the: Our Grants

-Based on current listing details, eligibility includes: Charitable organizations qualified under Section 501(C)(3) of the Internal Revenue Code, located in the State of Rhode Island, and actively engaged in charitable endeavors and activities in Rhode Island for two consecut… Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Charitable organizations qualified under Section 501(C)(3) of the Internal Revenue Code, located in the State of Rhode Island, and actively engaged in charitable endeavors and activities in Rhode Island for two consecut….
+Confirm the full requirements in the official notice before applying.

 The Grant Program from Ocean State Charities Trust is a grant from the Ocean State Charities Trust that funds Rhode Island nonprofit organizations providing direct community services.
 The program accepts applications twice annually: Cycle One from February 1 through March 1, and Cycle Two from August 1 through September 1.
 Awards are up to $20,000.
 Eligible applicants are 501(c)(3) nonprofit organizations based in Rhode Island that can provide an independent audit, review, compilation, or IRS Form 990 from the prior fiscal year.
 Applications are submitted online only, and no late applications are accepted under any circumstances.